 - Urge people to stay calm and evacuate in a quick and orderly manner.
 WALK, DO NOT RUN - Knock on closed and/or locked doors, state the nature of the emergency and proceed without delay to sweep through area.
 Ensure you evacuate with your assigned personnel and report any rooms/areas that were locked or inaccessible. - If it is safe to do so, close (do not lock) windows and doors on your way out.
 This will help to prevent oxygen from feeding the fire, provide containment, and slow the spread of the fire. - Use the stairway to evacuate; DO NOT use the elevator(s) - If possible, assist occupants that are unable to evacuate using the stairs.
 Individuals requiring assistance are required to have a personal evacuation plan.
-Refer to Appendix 3: Persons Requiring Assistance and Appendix 4: Personal Evacuation Plan.
-Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building, Click here to enter text.
-Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - 4.
-Direct evacuated occupants to the Predesignated Meeting Area located: The grass area at the intersection between Main Mall & Stores Road, near the Engineering Cairn upon exiting the building. - 5.
-Call 911: - a) State your name. - b) Provide the address and the nearest intersection.
-The address of your building is: 6339 Stores
+Refer to Appendix 3: Disability and Accessibility Considerations and Appendix 4: Individualized Evacuation Plan.
+Alternatively, individuals having difficulty can be directed to an area of refuge or a safe location inside the building.
+Building Floor Wardens and Building Emergency Directors must relay the location of these occupants to the Fire Department. - Direct evacuated occupants to the Predesignated Meeting Area located: The grass area at the intersection between Main Mall & Stores Road, near the Engineering Cairn upon exiting the building. - 5.
+Call 911: - a) State your name. - b) Provide the address and the nearest intersection (West Mall).
+The address of your building is:

-Road, Vancouver, BC V6T 1Z4
+6339 Stores Road, Vancouver, BC V6T 1Z4

 - c) Provide the following information about the fire: - WHERE: Floor number, room number - WHEN: Approximate time fire started - WHAT: What caused the fire, is it spreading, are people injured or requiring urgent assistance - OTHER INFORMATION: Hazardous materials, potential access issues etc. - 6.
-Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens located: Outside Entry Vestibule EOSM Entrance. - 7.
-Ensure all evacuation information from Building Floor Wardens is reported to the Building Emergency Director and that information is relayed over to First Responders when they arrive.
+Proceed to pre-determined meeting location for Building Emergency Directors and Building Floor Wardens located: Outside Entry Vestibule EOSM Entrance - 7.
+Ensure all evacuation information from Building Floor Wardens is reported to the Building Emergency Director and that information is relayed over to First Responders when they arrive. - 8.
+Stay on the scene until the Fire Department arrives.
+Once evacuated, DO NOT ALLOW ANYONE TO RE-ENTER THE BUILDING until the Fire Department gives permission to do so.

-9.0 Emergency Procedures - Building Fire
+8.0 Emergency Procedures - Building Fire

-9.2 Building Occupants - Instructions
+8.2 Building Occupants - Instructions